trendct-data/occupation-wages-states/stories/story_WY.md

 Its lowest-paying jobs include <span class='occ_title_em'>dining room and cafeteria attendants and bartender helpers</span>, <span class='occ_title_em'>combined food preparation and serving workers, including fast food</span>, and <span class='occ_title_em'>waiters and waitresses</span>.
 After adjusting for cost of living, those occupational groups make $19,667,  $19,896, and  $20,863, respectively.

-<span class='occ_title_em'>Airline pilots, copilots, and flight engineers</span> have seen the largest decline in wages.
-Between 2000 and 2015, the adjusted median annual salary dropped from $-1 to $69,240.
-That's a change of about -6,924,100 percent.
+<span class='occ_title_em'>Health diagnosing and treating practitioners, all other</span> have seen the largest decline in wages.
+Between 2005 and 2015, the adjusted median annual salary dropped from $159,354 to $59,660.
+That's a change of about -62 percent.

 Meanwhile, <span class='occ_title_em'>optometrists</span> saw the sharpest increase in wages in Wyoming.
 Income went up 208.92 percent between 1999 and 2015 from $29,587 to $91,400.

 Some occupations are markedly competitive, with fewer workers earning more.
 Local demand for the work and cost of living also can affect salaries.

-The biggest decline for any job category inWyomingwas among <span class='occ_title_em'>Waiters and waitresses</span>.
-In 1999, there were -1 employees.
-But by 2015, that figure declined 526100 percent to 5,260.
+The biggest decline for any job category in Wyoming was among <span class='occ_title_em'>Chief executives</span>.
+In 1999, there were 990 employees.
+But by 2015, that figure declined 83.84 percent to 160.

-The jobs that had gained the most employees was mechanical engineers.
-There were 800 percent more workers in 2015 as compared to 2000.
-Overall, the total number of workers grew from 30 to 270 in Wyoming.
+The jobs that had gained the most employees was fence erectors.
+There were 1,067 percent more workers in 2015 as compared to 1999.
+Overall, the total number of workers grew from 30 to 350 in Wyoming.